kitnil/awesome/README.md

 - [sway](https://github.com/swaywm/sway) - i3-compatible Wayland compositor
 - [compton](https://github.com/chjj/compton) - A compositor for X11.
 - [vis](https://github.com/martanne/vis) - A vi-like editor based on Plan 9's structural regular expressions
 - [selinux](https://github.com/SELinuxProject/selinux) - This is the upstream repository for the Security Enhanced Linux (SELinux) userland libraries and tools.
 The software provided by this project complements the SELinux features integrated into the Linux kernel and is used by Linux distributions.
-All bugs and patches should be submitted to selinux@tycho.nsa.gov.
+All bugs and patches should be submitted to selinux@vger.kernel.org
 - [gnucash](https://github.com/Gnucash/gnucash) - GnuCash Double-Entry Accounting Program.
 - [whdd](https://github.com/whdd/whdd) - HDD diagnostic and data recovery tool for Linux
 - [physlock](https://github.com/muennich/physlock) - Lightweight linux console locking tool